 And don’t worry, I’m not getting into any of the mysticism associated with yoga.
 I’ve had a few people try to “warn” me… I’m good, y’all.
 My theology is solid, and I’m in it purely for the flexibility, balance, and relaxation.
 (Also, Adriene doesn’t get too hokey, which is nice.)

 I talked to my mom for a while yesterday afternoon, so that was good.
 We both stay so busy, that we usually rely on texting to communicate, and it was nice to actually visit for a bit.

-While I was talking to my mom, Caroline made homemade burritos (including the tortillas… the kid really should become a chef) and Becca searched animal rescue sites for a new dog.
+While I was talking to my mom, C made homemade burritos (including the tortillas… the kid really should become a chef) and R searched animal rescue sites for a new dog.

 Yes, we’re thinking about getting a second dog!
 That is, if we can find one that fits our criteria.
 The smaller, hypoallergenic dogs are hard to find.

 D wandered down around 4PM, looking for something to eat, so I put out a plate of cheese and charcuterie, and roped him and Paul into a game of Rummy 500.
 I can’t remember who won, but I know it wasn’t me!